-I left the Holiday Inn Express and walked two blocks to Broad Street finding the stairway to the Broad Street Subway.
-This is the north/south subway line in Philadelphia and I had no idea what the cars would look like until one showed up.
-The station is at Walnut/Locust where I boarded a southbound train that took me to Lombard-South, Ellsworth-Federal, Tasker-Morris, Synder, Oregon and then the last stop at Patterson.
+I left the Holiday Inn Express and walked two blocks to Broad Street, finding the stairway to the Broad Street subway.
+This is the north/south subway line in Philadelphia and I had no idea what the train would look like until one arrived.
+I boarded a southbound train at the Walnut/Locust station which took me to Lombard-South, Ellsworth-Federal, Tasker-Morris, Snyder, Oregon and then the last stop at Patterson.

-I reboarded after taking a picture heading back north through all those stations I had already been through then onto City Hall, Pace-Vine/Convention Center, Spring Garden, Fairmont and Girard.
-Cecil B Moore/Temple University, Susquehanna-Dauphin, North Philadelphia, Allegheny, Eire, Hunting Park, Wyoming, Logan, Olney and onto the Fern Rock Transportation Center.
+After taking a picture of the train, I reboarded and retraced my steps.
+At Broad Street, I stayed on the train, continuing north through City Hall, Pace-Vine/Convention Center, Spring Garden, Fairmount and Girard, Cecil B. Moore/Temple University, Susquehanna-Dauphin, North Philadelphia, Allegheny, Erie, Hunting Park, Wyoming, Logan, Olney and onto the Fern Rock Transportation Center.
 Here we made a loop around the shops before we stopped at the station.

-A picture of the train at Fern Rock.
-There is a seat right behind the operator on the left that gives a great view of operations and an excellent view looking ahead.
+I took another picture of the train at Fern Rock.
+I reboarded the train and found a seat right behind and to the left of the operator, which not only gave a great view of the operations, but also an excellent view looking ahead.
 The tunnel walls have graffiti most of the way throughout the route.
-I returned to the City Hall Station where I would transfer to the other subway line.
+I returned to the City Hall Station where I transferred to the other subway line.

-I would first go out to 69th Street Terminal then head east to the Frankford Transportation Center.
-The train came in and went to 30th Street, 34th Street, 40th Street before we rose into daylight/night light in this case.
-The route then became elevated with 46th Street, 52nd Street, 56th Street, 60th Street, 63rd Street, Millbourne and the last stop at the 69th Street Terminal.
-Here I went up and over showing my transfer to head east to the Frankford Transportation Center boarding Car 1082.
-We returned through all the station to City Hall before entering more new trackage for me.
-We stopped at 13th Street, 11th Street, 8th Street, 5th Street, 2nd Street before we left the underground and remained elevated for the rest of the way.
-We went to Spring Garden, Girard, Berks, York-Dauphin, Huntingdon, Somerset, Allegheny, Tioga, Erie-Torresdale, Church, Margaret-Orthodox and lastly the Frankford Transportation Center.
+My plan was to first go west to the 69th Street terminal, then head back going east to the Frankford Transportation Center.
+The train arrived and went past 30th Street, 34th Street and 40th Street before we emerged onto the elevated tracks.
+It was night time as we passed 46th Street, 52nd Street, 56th Street, 60th Street, 63rd Street, Millbourne, and the last stop at the 69th Street Terminal.
+After detraining, I used the overhead walkway, showing my transfer to go east to the Frankford Transportation Center.
+I boarded car 1082, returning through all the station to City Hall before entering more new trackage.
+We stopped at 13th Street, 11th Street, 8th Street, 5th Street and 2nd Street before we left the underground and remained elevated for the rest of the way.
+The train went to Spring Garden, Girard, Berks, York-Dauphin, Huntingdon, Somerset, Allegheny, Tioga, Erie-Torresdale, Church, Margaret-Orthodox, and finally the Frankford Transportation Center.

-Car 1123 on the return to City Hall.
-I transferred at City Hall to the Broad Line for the one stop to Walnut/Locust where I returned to the Holiday Inn Express for the night.
+I rode car 1123 on the return trip to City Hall.
+I transferred here to the Broad Line for the one stop ride to Walnut/Locust, where I returned to the Holiday Inn Express for the night.

-4/17/06 I walked to the Market Street SEPTA Station, stopped at Dunkin' Donuts before finding the track for the R6 Train for the first of the last two regional rail lines I need to still ride in Philadelphia.
+4/17/2006 The next day, I walked to the Market Street SEPTA station.
+I stopped at Dunkin' Donuts before finding the track for the R6 Train.
+This is one of the two regional rail lines I had not yet ridden in Philadelphia.

 Picture of my train at Elm Street.